Sunuba/PHPChainOfResponsibilityPattern/README.md

 1*50+2*20+1*5+4*1 = 50+40+5+4 = 99.
 So, it works perfectly.

-Now, we will try to implement chain of responsibility, the pattern will try to stack money beginning from highest nominal value to the lowest one.
+Now, we will try to implement chain of responsibility, the pattern will try to stack money beginning from highest nominal value to the lowest one. (will be continued...)